-As I stood in my kitchen, contemplating the absence of butter in my pantry, a thought occurred to me: could I still make delicious cookies without this beloved ingredient?
+While standing in my kitchen, pondering the lack of butter in my pantry, I couldn’t help but wonder: is it possible to still create tasty cookies without this essential ingredient?

 Intrigued by the challenge, I embarked on a culinary adventure, exploring the world of butter alternatives.
 Join me as I unveil the secrets to creating delectable cookies, sans butter.